Using contradictions improves question answering systems: Calibration models

+Like \citet{kamath_selective_2020} and \citet{chen_can_2021} we developed a set of calibration models in order to perform answer ranking.
+A calibration model is trained on a set of posterior probabilities from downstream models to predict whether an answer is correct.

+To compare the effect of using different combinations of NLI class confidence scores, we trained a logistic regression model on linear combinations of the following features: \textbf{QA} indicates that the QA model confidence score is being used, \textbf{E} indicates the entailment score, \textbf{C} indicates the contradiction score, and \textbf{N} indicates the neutral score.
+Like in \citet{chen_can_2021}, all calibration models are trained on a holdout set of 100 samples from a single domain using logistic regression which predicts, given the confidence scores of the downstream models, whether the answer is correct.
+A multi-domain calibration approach like in \citet{kamath_selective_2020} was not used since the focus was a minimum experiment to test the viability of leveraging different NLI classifications.

-\section{Regression Analysis}
+\subsection{Regression Analysis}

-Table \ref{tab:regression_analysis} shows a supplemental regression analysis for each calibration model used in the multiple choice settings.
-The results indicate that as the MNLI model gets larger the calibration model uses its NLI confidence scores more.
-Importantly entailment coefficients are stronger than contradiction coefficients in all cases and this should be kept in mind when considering the results presented in this paper.
+To illustrate the characteristics of the calibration models, we present a regression analysis for the multiple choice setting (Table \ref{tab:regression_analysis}).
+The results indicate that as the mnli model gets larger, the calibration model uses its NLI confidence scores more.
+Importantly, entailment coefficients are stronger than contradiction coefficients in all cases.